Project ROSE

+The upgrade package included the installation of a Grifo radar with a detection range of approximately 75 km, in-flight refueling probes, and airframe overhauls to extend service life.
+Further considerations for upgrades were recommended but the program was eventually terminated due to the increasing cost of spare parts and the poor condition of the second-hand airframes.

 History

 Program overview

-In the 1990s, the United States placed an economic and military embargo on Pakistan due to its atomic bomb program.
-During this time, the Indian Air Force began to modernize its fighter aircraft, thus putting stress on the Pakistan Air Force.
-Furthermore, the United States indefinitely delayed the procurement of F-16 fighter jets, which were already paid for by Pakistan.
-Restrictions on the Pakistan Air Force caused a great panic in the military, as the PAF was operating American-built infrastructure and the PAF had to come up with innovative solutions to keep all its combat infrastructure operational.
+In the 1990s, the United States placed an economic and military embargo on Pakistan due to its atomic bomb program, which delayed the procurement of F-16 fighter jets.
+Also, the Indian Air Force began to modernize its fleet of fighter aircraft, thus putting stress on the Pakistan Air Force.
+The restrictions prompted the development of solutions to maintain combat readiness.

-In 1992, the Pakistan Air Force devised a strategy on increasing its self-reliance and immediately launched the ROSE program, as well as Project Sabre II which resulted in the development of the JF-17.
-It was not until 1995 that Prime Minister Benazir Bhutto released funds to the MoD for both programs.
-Despite objections from the United States and Prime Minister Benazir Bhutto successfully international lobbying, the PAF ultimately procured Mirage fighters from various countries including Australia, Belgium, Lebanon, Libya, and Spain from 1992 until 2003.
+In 1992, the Pakistan Air Force devised a strategy to increase its self-reliance and launched the ROSE and Project Sabre II programs.
+Funding was provided in 1995 for both programs.
+Although the United States raised objections to the program, the PAF procured Mirage fighters from various countries including Australia, Belgium, Lebanon, Libya, and Spain from 1992 till 2003.

-The French SAGEM and Italian SELEX were contracted to provide crucial consultations on military electronics and avionics in 1996.
-Special overhauling facilities and engineering divisions were established at the Pakistan Aeronautical Complex (PAC) in Kamra.
+SAGEM from France and SELEX from Italy were contracted to provide consultations on military electronics and avionics in 1996.
+Overhaul facilities and engineering divisions were established at the Pakistan Aeronautical Complex (PAC) in Kamra.
 Over 90% of the aircraft were locally retrofitted at the Pakistan Aeronautical Complex, and a few aircraft were upgraded in France.
 Under this first phase of the program, designated as ROSE–I, around 33 Mirage III fighter jets, designated ROSE I, were upgraded to perform multiple mission types including air superiority and strike missions.
-The ROSE upgrade also configured the 34 Mirage 5 fighter jets for conducting night operations.
+The ROSE upgrade was also applied to 34 Mirage 5 fighter jets for conducting night operations.